-The FDA-approved label for Triamcinolone lists common side effects including burning, itching, redness, irritation, dryness, papular (raised) rashes, skin atrophy (thinning and wrinkling of skin and/or visible depressions), allergic contact dermatitis, secondary infection, stretch marks, and thickening of the skin.
+The FDA-approved label for triamcinolone lists common side effects including burning, itching, redness, irritation, dryness, papular (raised) rashes, skin atrophy (thinning, wrinkling, or visible depressions on skin), allergic contact dermatitis, secondary infection, stretch marks, and thickening of the skin.

 Rare but serious side effects for corticosteroids include glaucoma, high blood sugar, and reversible hypothalamic-pituitary-adrenal axis suppression (a dysfunction of the adrenal system).

 We never share your personal information with anyone.